apache/parquet-format/VariantEncoding.md

 The actual number of bytes is computed as `field_offset_size_minus_one + 1`.
 `is_large` is a 1-bit value that indicates how many bytes are used to encode the number of elements.
 If `is_large` is `0`, 1 byte is used, and if `is_large` is `1`, 4 bytes are used.
+Bits 5-3 (marked `RRR`) are reserved; they must be set to 0 by writers and ignored by readers.

 ### Value Data